ProteinsWebTeam/HMMER-web-docs/docs/searches.rst

 HMM databases.

 -----------------------
 Advanced saerch options
 -----------------------

-Customisation of Results
+Customisation of results
 ++++++++++++++++++++++++

 The result table may be customised to display different columns and/or to